“Most people would rather be certain they're

 First and foremost is deciding I want joy.
 Some people say they want it, and they don't really mean that.
 Decide to have joy and lots of it.

 Second.
 The fastest way to joy is to suspend judgment about all the things that I don't like.
 Do it at least for a short time as a test.

 Third.
-Once judgement is suspended, then the trick is to focus on what helps me feel better.
-It really doesn’t matter what it is, or who it is.
+Once judgment is suspended, then the trick is to focus on what helps me feel better.
+It really doesn't matter what it is, or who it is.
 It can be a thought from my past, the view out my window of the trees swaying, a dog wagging its tail.
 Just focus on things that encourage us to feel better, however temporary.

 Fourth.
 Practice it constantly.
 If it works for 30 seconds, it can work for 5 minutes, and then 30 minutes, two hours, and so on.
 If you practice it enough, there won't ever be any problems that create unhappiness again.
 It will just be a temporary bump that is navigated more and more easily as time goes on.

 That's it.
 It's just a matter of deciding to feel good and finding ways to do so and also avoiding things that don't feel good.
 It really is that easy.